hermeznetwork/docs/docs/users/exchanges.md

   // - the following code could be done through the web wallet provided by hermez network
   // - it is assumed that the user has already Ether in Hermez Network

-  const infoAccountUser = (await hermez.CoordinatorAPI.getAccounts(hermezUserWallet.hermezEthereumAddress, [tokenERC20.id]))
+  const infoAccountUser = (await hermez.CoordinatorAPI.getAccounts(hermezUserWallet.hermezEthereumAddress, [tokenETH.id]))
     .accounts[0];

   const state = await hermez.CoordinatorAPI.getState();
-  const usdTokenExchangeRate = tokenERC20.USD;
+  const usdTokenExchangeRate = tokenETH.USD;
   const fee = usdTokenExchangeRate ? state.recommendedFee.createAccountInternal / usdTokenExchangeRate : 0;

   // user creates transaction to deposit some ether into exchange account